The Best Roof Installation Process: Step-by-Step Guide

 Sometimes, the damage to the roof deck requires more than a simple fix.
 Extensive repairs or even replacement may be necessary to address issues such as sagging decking or rot.

 Removing damaged sections and replacing them with new material, like CDX plywood or OSB, is key to restoring the deck’s integrity.
+Proper roof deck preparation is crucial in ensuring the reliability and durability of the new shingles.

 This preparation makes the wood roof deck capable of supporting your new roofing material.